ahaywood/selfteachme__hashnode/clvcjkyzm000509jl43889wff.md

 const linkedin = formData.get("linkedin");
 ```

 I’m going to start by grabbing all the form data and assigning each value to it’s own variable.
-This just makes it easier to work with.
+This makes it easier to work with.

 For example, the first thing I want to do is make sure the passwords match: